slnwlf/ruby-koans/README.md

 - About Variable Scope - `about_variable_scope.rb`
 - About Iteration - `about_iteration.rb`

-When you have completed the exercises create a file called `solutions.rb`.
-Add all of your solutions to this file and place a comment above each solution referencing the file the solution was originally in.
+### Submission

+Make a pull request when you have completed all of the exercises.